MagnusZhang/Synthesizer/README.md

 *tag* is a indicator that is used for base url selection for network request.
 >**Appologize**: It is not functional right now!!

-A **presenter** class will handle both displaying logics and data exchange logics.
-Plus, a **presenter** class will handle the caculating flows and working flows.
+A **presenter** class will handle both displaying logics and data exchange logic.
+Plus, a **presenter** class will handle the calculating flows and working flows.
 Here is how it is defined:
 ```kotlin
 class TemplatePresenter(view:TemplateContract.View,model:TemplateContract.Model):
     BasePresenter<TemplateContract.View,TemplateContract.Model>(view,model)